James Holzhauer: Gambling career

 While a student at the University of Illinois at Urbana–Champaign, Holzhauer played hearts and spades at a card club.
 The twice-a-week club quickly turned into a five-day-a-week home poker game with a 10-cent ante and $2 maximum bets.
 The poker game is where Holzhauer began gambling but he grew his sports betting bankroll in the 2006 World Baseball Classic.
-Believing the round-robin format of the tournament and variance in baseball had skewed the odds, he bet heavily on each team except the US and the Dominican Republic to win the tournament.
-After graduating from college, Holzhauer moved to Las Vegas in 2008 to bet professionally on sports.
-He says he has built predictive models for baseball, NFL, and college basketball, but now focuses largely on in-game betting.
+Believing the round-robin format of the tournament and variance in baseball had skewed the odds, Holzhauer bet heavily on each team except the US and the Dominican Republic to win the tournament.
+After graduating from college, he moved to Las Vegas in 2008 to bet professionally on sports.
+Holzhauer says he has built predictive models for baseball, NFL, and college basketball, but now focuses largely on in-game betting.

 Holzhauer debuted at the World Series of Poker in 2019.
-In his first event, he finished 454th out of approximately 1,800 contestants and did not win any prize money (he would have needed to finish at 281st or higher to win any prize money).
+In his first event, Holzhauer finished 454th out of approximately 1,800 contestants and did not win any prize money (he would have needed to finish at 281st or higher to win any prize money).
 His second event was a tag-team match in which he partnered with Mike Sexton.
-He ultimately was knocked out as a solo contestant in round 17 of the tournament, with his most notable prize win being a $600 profit for finishing 92nd out of 1,867 on a No-Limit Hold'em Super Turbo Bounty game.
+Holzhauer ultimately was knocked out as a solo contestant in round 17 of the tournament, with his most notable prize win being a $600 profit for finishing 92nd out of 1,867 on a No-Limit Hold'em Super Turbo Bounty game.